ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 `content_type` contains an array of Content Type identifiers that use this workflow.

 `content_status` lists the statuses of Content items which fall under this workflow.
 The available values are: `draft` and `published`.

+If set to `draft`, applies for new Content (newly created).

+If set to `published`, applies for Content that has already been published (for example, edit after the Content was published).

 ``` yaml
 [[= include_file('code_samples/workflow/custom_workflow/config/packages/workflows.yaml', 6, 9) =]]